 It is important for us to identify the key topics on which we focus as part of our sustainability management system and on which we regularly report.
-For this reason, we carried out another materiality analysis in 2022.
+For this reason, we carried out another materiality analysis in 2023.
 Based on the criteria of the Global Reporting Initiative (GRI), we have identified those topics that are either highly relevant for our stakeholders or have a significant impact on the environment and society.
 The result is shown in the materiality matrix on the next page.
-The top right area contains the most relevant topics for BORBET, such as "sustainable" products", "energy & CO2 emissions", "compliance & integrity" and "human rights".
+The top right area contains the most relevant topics for BORBET, such as "sustainable products", "energy & CO2 emissions", "compliance & integrity" and "human rights".
 The matrix makes it clear what priorities we need to focus on in our sustainability work.
-Many topics are already an integral part of our sustainability management and are being worked on intensively.
-Others need to be assessed and further developed.
+A double materiality matrix is planned for next year.